Introducing Australia’s newest sporting legend

 Behind the scenes with our Communications Director, Clare Christensen, recording A While Away.

-Our Managing Director Leisa Goddard, Communications Director Clare Christensen and Account Manager Erin Rhone worked closely to produce episodes where we introduced Michelle and explained the upcoming task, while also chatting to her team and checking in with her from the middle of the Atlantic Ocean.
+Our Managing Director Leisa Goddard, Communications Director Clare Christensen and Account Manager Erin Rhone worked closely to produce episodes where we introduced Michelle and explained the upcoming task.
+We also chatted to her team and checked in with her from the middle of the Atlantic Ocean.